fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 - Megan Poinski, [Technology is revolutionizing food, but how can it be explained to consumers?](https://www.fooddive.com/news/food-tech-explain-marketing/606401/).
 In class we'll discuss how questions about labeling reflect just about everything we've discussed this term.
 A good review as we start wrapping up!

 {% include alert.html class='danger' title='DUE BEFORE CLASS: Last essay' text="
-In preparation for class, post a ~400-word op-ed style essay that directly addresses two questions:
+In preparation for class, post (ideally by Tuesday night) a ~400-word op-ed style essay that directly addresses two questions:
 1. What are the key issues facing labeling of new synthetic products?
 2. How does this course suggest how the future of these products (in terms of safety, acceptance, labeling, regulation, etc) might play out?
 "%}